UniMath/agda-unimath/src/spectral-theory/eigenmodules-linear-endomaps-left-modules-commutative-rings.lagda.md

-# Eigenmodules of linear transformations of left modules over commutative rings
+# Eigenmodules of linear endomaps of left modules over commutative rings

 ```agda
 module spectral-theory.eigenmodules-linear-endomaps-left-modules-commutative-rings where